 Students involved in the student conduct process may select an advisor to accompany them throughout the process.
-Advisors are not permitted to speak or to participate directly in the proceeding.
+An advisor must not be an employee of the College.
+The advisor may be a friend, mentor, family member, attorney, or any other supporter a party chooses to advise them who is both eligible and available.
 The College will not reschedule a proceeding to accommodate an advisor's schedule.
-The role is limited to consultation with the student involved.
-Complainants and respondents are responsible for presenting their own information.
-Witnesses or other parties directly involved in a case may not serve as advisors
+Witnesses or other parties directly involved in a case may not serve as advisors.